sn1perm4n/scripts/README.md

 # scripts
 An assortment of scripts in various scripting languages.
-These have mostly been created using Google AI, ChatGPT, and a lot of Google research.
+These have mostly been created using a combination of Google research, Google AI, and ChatGPT.